ahester57/solana-on-multipass/README.md

-# POC - Solana Blockchain Gift Card
+# POC - Solana on Multipass

 ## Prerequisites